NvChad/nvchad.github.io/docs/config.md

 -- this part has all the plugins related stuff M.plugins = {

--- The plugin_status part is meant for enabling/disablinlg default plugins , so in this case autosave to false disables it ( and its config & mappings too)
+-- The status section can be used to disable or enable built-in plugins.
+In this case, we -- disable the "autosave" plugin (and its config & mappings too), and enable "dashboard".

-plugin_status = {
+status = {
   ...
   autosave = false,
+  dashboard = true,
   ...
 },

 -- this has plugin options , so in this case enable_git = 0 disables git status on the nvimtree.